Systems Thinking for Social Change

 Rs 16,000/- + GST per participant for 2 or more participants

-Limited need based scholarships available.
+Limited need based financial assistance available.

 Location: Delhi NCR